Waseem-Abbas/envato-script/README.md

 This is a super simple Envato script that uses the new Envato API.
 All it does at the moment is download your purchased items when you enter the purchase code.
 I will add more options to it whenever I get the time.

 ### Requirements
 The only requirement is your Envato API token.
-Instead of using the API key you used to have you're going to need this API token.
+Instead of using the API key you used to have in your settings page, you're going to need this API token.
 Here's how you can get it:
 - Go to the [API website] - It will ask you to login.
 Do it.
 - Scroll download and click the button 'Create a New Token'
 - Follow the process and **make sure you copy and save your token somewhere secure because this is the last time they are showing it to you.**